-Google Pixel 8 and Pixel 8 Pro rumours: What's the story?
+Google Pixel 8 and Pixel 8 Pro rumours: What's the story so far?

-(Pocket-lint) - Google's next flagship smartphones aren't expected for a little while yet, though there have already been a number of rumours speculating about what they might offer when they arrive.
+Google's next flagship smartphones aren't expected for a little while yet, though there have already been a number of rumours speculating about what they might offer when they arrive.

 We are rounding up what we want to see from the successors to the Pixel 7 and Pixel 7 Pro, along with what any rumours are suggesting.
 The devices are claimed to be codenamed Shiba (Pixel 8) and Huskey (Pixel 8 Pro).
 Here is everything we have heard so far.